What critical illnesses are covered?

 |Third degree burns||covering 20% of the surface area of the body or 20% of the face or head|

 |Traumatic brain injury||resulting in permanent symptoms|

 We provide additional cover for carcinoma in situ of the breast (treated by surgery) and low grade prostate cancer (requiring treatment).
-This means if you meet our definitions we'll pay out 25% of your amount of cover up to a maximum of £25,000.
+This means if you meet our definitions we'll pay out 50% of your original amount of cover up to a maximum of £25,000.
 This benefit does not affect your amount of cover or the premiums you pay.

 Exclusions and Limitations

 - The illnesses covered include cancer, heart attack and stroke, but not all occurrences of these illnesses are covered.
 For example, a cancer needs to have spread or reached a specified severity to be covered under the policy.

 - Advances in medicine and technology mean that traditional views of critical illnesses are constantly changing.
 For example, not all types of cancer are covered by this insurance and to make a claim for some illnesses you need to have permanent symptoms.

 - Above is a list of specified critical illnesses covered by our current policies.
 If the person covered has a critical illness it has to be verified by a medical specialist who holds an appointment as a consultant at a hospital in the UK and whose specialism we reasonably consider is appropriate to the critical illness.

 - Please remember that the heading of each critical illness is only a guide to what is covered.
 Further details of how we will consider your claim, including the full definitions we will use and the evidence we will need, are given in the policy terms and conditions, which will be sent to you when your policy starts.